 We Are An NDIS Registered Provider

-Is Music Therapy Recognised by NDIS?
+Are Music and Art Therapy Recognised by NDIS?

 Yes!
-The National Disability Insurance Scheme (NDIS) recognises music therapy as an approved support and is listed under the support cluster of Capacity Building – Daily Activity – Therapeutic Supports Item No 15_048_0128_1_3, individual assessment, therapy and/or training.
-It has its own specific line item no. 27 026, music therapy – individual.
+The National Disability Insurance Scheme (NDIS) recognises music and art therapy as approved supports and lists them under the support cluster of “Capacity Building – Daily Activity – Registration Group Number 0128 – Therapeutic Supports – Assistance with daily life – Item No 01_741_0128_1_3 – Assessment, Recommendation Therapy And/Or Training (Incl.
+AT) – Other Therapy”.